shanwai1234/beautiful-jekyll/LF.md

 Trying to record wonderful, unforgettable, meaningful, interesting moment in daily life.

 <hr>

-* Parents are here, it is the ideal life I like
+* Parents are here, it is the ideal life I like!

 * Sweet weather of Seattle in the end of 2018.